 Externalization is the accounting term for excluding expenses incurred by an operation, such as oil drilling and refining, that would affect the land, water, and environment where the drilling is taking place, or affect those who live in the area whose air, water, and soil become contaminated due to this operation.

-Since most drilling and refinery operations are deliberately placed in economically poorer, often Black neighborhoods, the pushback tends to be less, though thankfully, this is changing as more and more people become aware of this underhanded, though no less uncommon, practice.
+Thankfully, this is changing as more and more people become aware of this underhanded, though no less uncommon, practice.

-The actual costs incurred by local and State governments for these externalized costs — purely a euphemism used by companies that do everything to avoid being responsible for the damage they do to local ecosystems, the habitat, and the people living there — are staggering.
+The actual costs incurred by local and State governments for these externalized costs, purely a euphemism used by companies that do everything to avoid being responsible for the damage they do to local ecosystems, the habitat, and the people living there, are staggering.
 A very conservative, rough estimate by the International Monetary Fund, between 2016 and 2025, is over 7 trillion dollars.

 But this is not just a quantitative, monetary matter.
 These are people’s lives that are at stake, lives horribly shortened or plagued by disease through respiratory illnesses, water-borne diseases, and more.

-There is no way to reimburse someone for the quality of their lives being damaged in their own homes, as is typical of these oil operations.
-Some of the largest lawsuits in history have resulted from the damage to water, air, and habitat of Americans all over the U.S., and in one of the most pristine regions of the world, the Amazon, and the damage to many of its indigenous people.
+Some of the largest lawsuits in history have resulted in damage to the water, air and habitat of Americans all over the U.S. by oil companies.
+This has also happened in one of the most pristine regions of the world, the Amazon, resulting in damage and even destruction to the homes of many indigenous people.

-Human rights attorney Steven Donziger represented the indigenous communities in what was the largest judgment in history — $9.5 billion against Chevron — due to the destruction of these communities' water, air, and soil, rendering their homes uninhabitable.
+Human rights attorney Steven Donziger1 represented the indigenous communities in what was the largest judgment in history — $9.5 billion against Chevron — due to the destruction of these communities' water, air, and soil, rendering their homes uninhabitable.

 My interview with Donziger about this matter and the legal entanglement Chevron created to evade paying the judgment is explored in depth.